Skip to content

 Resetting the view

-In this section, we will learn how to send things from R to JS.
+In this section, we will learn how to send data from R to JS.
 First, create a new R script and call it main.R.
 Add it before the GUI in the sequence file main.pseq:

 Added R file to sequence